Lignin: Biosynthesis

 Lignin biosynthesis begins in the cytosol with the synthesis of glycosylated monolignols from the amino acid phenylalanine.
 These first reactions are shared with the phenylpropanoid pathway.
 The attached glucose renders them water-soluble and less toxic.
 Once transported through the cell membrane to the apoplast, the glucose is removed, and the polymerisation commences.
 Much about its anabolism is not understood even after more than a century of study.

-Polymerisation of coniferyl alcohol to lignin.
-The reaction has two alternative routes catalysed by two different oxidative enzymes, peroxidases or oxidases.
+Initial stages in the formation of lignin from coniferyl alcohol.
+The reaction is catalysed byoxidative enzymes, peroxidases or oxidases.
+Lignan is a precursor to lignin.

 The polymerisation step, that is a radical-radical coupling, is catalysed by oxidative enzymes.
 Both peroxidase and laccase enzymes are present in the plant cell walls, and it is not known whether one or both of these groups participates in the polymerisation.
 Low molecular weight oxidants might also be involved.
 The oxidative enzyme catalyses the formation of monolignol radicals.
 These radicals are often said to undergo uncatalyzed coupling to form the lignin polymer.
 An alternative theory invokes an unspecified biological control.